All Products

 Command description

-Perform nearest-neighbor queries on multiple vectors (VECTOR) in a specified vector index.
+Performs a batch nearest neighbor search for multiple vectors in a specified vector index.

-• filter_string: the filter conditions.
-For more information, see the description of TVS.KNNSEARCH.
+• filter_string: The filter condition.
+For more information, see the description in TVS.KNNSEARCH.

-• param_key and param_value: operational parameters for the query.
-For more information, see the description of TVS.KNNSEARCH.
+• param_key and param_value: The runtime parameters for the query.
+For more information, see the description in TVS.KNNSEARCH.

-• If the specified vector index does not exist, (empty array) is returned.
+• If the vector index does not exist, the command returns an (empty array).

 Example